pivotal/docs-platform-automation/docs/tasks.md

 The docker image can be used to invoke the commands in each task locally.
 Use `--help` for more information.
-To learn more see [Running commands locally][running-commands-locally].
+To learn more see [Running commands locally](./how-to-guides/running-commands-locally.md).

 ### activate-certificate-authority